shakfu/py-js/README.md

 make test
 ````

-This can take a long time, but it is worth doing to understand which variations work on your particular setup.
+This can take a long time, but it is worth doing to understand which variants work on your particular setup.

-If you want to test or retest one individual variation, just prefix `test-` to the name of variation as follows:
+If you want to test or retest one individual variant, just prefix `test-` to the name of variant as follows:

 ```bash

 make test-shared-pkg
 ```

-### Using Self-contained Python Externals in a Standalone
+### Using Self-contained Python Externals in a Standalone (macOS only)

 If you have downloaded any pre-built externals from [releases](https://github.com/shakfu/py-js/releases) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.